ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. role:: greenish

-.. role:: concept_green
+.. role:: conceptgreen

-.. role:: concept_blue
+.. role:: conceptblue

-.. role:: concept_yellow
+.. role:: concept

 What is the dataArc search tool?